Skip to main content

 Screenshot of a repository header showing the tabs.
 The "Settings" tab is highlighted by a dark orange outline.

-4. Under "Code security and analysis", to the right of "Dependabot version updates", click Enable to open a basic dependabot.yml configuration file in the .github directory of your repository.
+4. Under "Code security", to the right of "Dependabot version updates", click Enable to open a basic dependabot.yml configuration file in the .github directory of your repository.
 For information about the options you can use to customize how Dependabot maintains your repositories, see "Configuration options for the dependabot.yml file."

 YAML